Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 **Returns**\
  &nbsp; &nbsp; [*Vector*](#vector) - World position vector (x,y,z).\
 &nbsp;\
-Location is calculated on the assumption that the grid manager rotation is (0, 0, 0).
-Z is taken from grid manager.
+Location is calculated on the assumption that the grid rotation is (0, 0, 0).
+Z is taken from grid.
 If you need a tile position from a rotated grid, it is better to get the tile (GetTile) and get then the position through the usual Blueprint means.
 We will update this function in a future release to handle grid rotation.

 &nbsp;